Committee to Defeat the President

-The Committee to Defeat the President was first established as the hybrid Stop Hillary PAC in 2013.
+The Committee to Defend the President was first established as the hybrid Stop Hillary PAC in 2013.
 The PAC changed its name to the Committee to Defend the President in 2017.
 Ted Harvey, a former Colorado state senator, chairs the committee.

 The committee was dedicated to President Trump and his agenda, advocating for his re-election in 2020.
 The PAC was one of the two largest non-party outside spenders during the 2020 election cycle, investing millions of dollars into paid advertising and grassroots activities in battleground states.
 It functions as both a traditional political action committee and as a super PAC.

 After the 2020 election, the PAC changed its name to the Committee to Defeat the President, with Harvey claiming its "new mission is to save Americans from the radical, dangerous policies of the Biden-Harris administration."

 Organization

 According to paperwork filed with the FEC, the hybrid PAC's founder is political consultant Guy Short.
 Campaign finance lawyer Dan Backer was listed as the PAC's first treasurer.
 According to federal records, the Committee to Defend the President's top vendor is political consulting firm Campaign Solutions, whose vice president of fundraising is also Guy Short.

 Ted Harvey, a former member of the Colorado Senate, is the chairman of the Committee to Defend the President.

 The PAC spent more than $6 million throughout 2015 and 2016, according to FEC records.
 However, federal records indicate that only around one-fourth of this amount went toward advertisements, robocalls, or other communication that supported or opposed a specific candidate.
 Most of the rest of the money went to vendors in Northern Virginia and Ohio, who were mostly political consultants.